Energy from Residents for Residents

 The Energy Commons Institute (ECI) is working on a strategic review

 The Energy Commons Institute foundation was established in the Netherlands in October 2019, building on activities of recent years and meeting the need for a knowledge platform.
-All this in support of energy cooperatives, local neighborhood and neighborhood associations, housing associations, and homeowners’ associations.
+We don’t sell energy.
+We support energy cooperatives, local neighborhood and neighborhood associations, housing associations, and homeowners’ associations.

 Bram Reinders and Thijs Aarten developed this concept on the basis of activities they carried out in previous years.
 Think for example of the Smart City Road Map for the Kingdom of the Netherlands.

 We need energy every day and it is one of the sectors in which an institutional revolution is currently taking place.
 This offers opportunities for new markets where the interests of residents are paramount.
 The recently published Position Paper “Virtual Power Plants via Energy Commons” shows the essence and focus of residents’ support, but also that the energy transition requires robust technology and open source software solutions that must meet all privacy preconditions.
 It is precisely there that we see opportunities we want to work on.

 What motivates us is collaboration and co-creation, learning from our experiences and letting each other’s complementarity work to our advantage.
 Decisiveness, with a strong supporting organization.
 This fits in seamlessly with the new vision of Europe: “Recovery and preparation for the next generation”.